What is the Penalty for Trespassing on Federal Property in Utah?

 Call Our Salt Lake City Lawyer for Trespassing on Federal Property for a Free Consultation

 If you were arrested for trespassing on federal property in Utah, contact our attorneys today.
-The Salt Lake City criminal defense attorneys at Overson Law represent people charged with state crimes in Utah as well as federal crimes.
+The Salt Lake City criminal defense lawyers at Overson Law represent people charged with state crimes in Utah as well as federal crimes.
 For a free legal consultation on your case, contact our attorneys today at (801) 758-2287.